 3. Your hacked already and don’t know it.

 Website security concerns are at an all-time high.
-Every day there are websites or email spam hacks, state-sponsored hacks, hacktivists, otherwise website security exploits.
+Every day there are websites or email spam hacks, state-sponsored hacks, hacktivists, otherwise, website security exploits.
 You can take protective steps to fortify your website security defenses on your website and your website hosting server plan.
-While there are no guarantees to rout a hacker, you can make yourself less of a target.
+While there are no guarantees to rout a hacker, you can make yourself less target.

 PROTECTING CONTENT MANAGEMENT WEBSITES

-Content management system websites to include Word Press, Joomla, Magento, Moodle, Drupal, Moodle, and other CMS systems have internal things you can do to protect from hacking.
+Content management system websites, including Word Press, Joomla, Magento, Moodle, Drupal, Moodle, and other CMS systems, have internal things to protect from hacking.
 These include; security login challenges, protecting or hiding login pages and folders, and strong password encryption.
-Many of these website platforms offer ready-made plugins and modules that provide a layer of protection within the website itself.
+Many of these website platforms offer ready-made plugins and modules that provide a layer of protection in the website.

 PROTECTING NON-CMS WEBSITES

 A non-CMS website is a website built-in open-source HTML, HTM, PHP, or ASP pages.
-Even non-CMS websites suffer hacks via weak FTP login credentials and SQL injections via website contact forms.
-One of the strongest protection methods available today are ‘Cloud-based firewall protection.’
+Even non-CMS websites suffer from weak FTP login credentials and SQL injections via website contact forms.
+One of the strongest protection methods available today is ‘Cloud-based firewall protection.’
 These services offer complete website security, protection, and monitoring, such as Sucuri and Sitelock.
-A cloud-based firewall prevents bad-actors from accessing your website hosting server, but they are detected and removed if they do get through.
+A cloud-based firewall prevents bad actors from accessing your website hosting server, but they are detected and removed if they do get through.